 2. Since students like being able to organize themselves in multiple ways, give them the option to organize some aspects of their week ahead of time.

-3. Students said "There are too many options on the interface.
+Students said: "There are too many options on the interface at once.
 I don't know what I'm supposed to do."
-So I separated sections to present a simpler interface.
+So, I separated the Today section from other tasks to present a simpler interface.

 This research was so much fun.
-Every student has distinct study habits and approaches organizing themselves in ways that are very linked to their personalities.
+Every student has distinct study habits, and each student approaches organizing themselves in unique ways that are linked to their personalities.
 In interviewing, I had great long talks about the the pressure of being a University student, and students' experiences learning how to manage their hectic lives and find meaning along the way.
 Even if not all of this made it into my tool concept, it helped frame my thinking.

 If I could do this again, I would incorporate card-sorting or a similar research activity before I made my first wireframes.